Start with the source, not the export

 12. Building an accessible document workflow

 One-off remediation is expensive and fragile.
-The organisations that get document accessibility right bake it into how documents are produced, not bolted on at the end.
+The organisations that get document accessibility right bake it into how documents are produced, not bolt it on at the end.
+This is the maturity story we cover in from reactive to resilient: building accessibility maturity.

 - Create accessible templates for Word, PowerPoint, and InDesign.